Emerging

 Santiago

 The Capital of Chile, Santiago, is located in a valley surrounded by the Andes and Chilean coast.
-A Contender overall, Santiago is rising up the ranks significantly because of top performance in Liveability and Assets.
+A Contender overall, Santiago is rising up the ranks significantly because of top performance in Liveability and Loveability and Assets and Infrastructure.
 The city boasts strong intellectual assets with well performing universities, a significant educated workforce, and a relatively good AI readiness score.
 The city was one of the earliest to electrify public transport systems.
 Additionally, the has invested in smart city solutions, urban greening and active mobility options to improve urban comfort and efficiencies.

 Contender Icon